lucasvr/hdf5-udf/README.md

 user-defined functions written in Lua.
 UDF is compiled into bytecode form using LuaJIT and the result is embedded into HDF5.
 A supporting library gives access to existing datasets from Lua code so that data analysis and derivation of other data can be produced.
 Access to HDF5 is made through Foreign Function Interfaces (FFIs), meaning that there is no measurable overhead when accessing input and output datasets from Lua.

 HDF5-UDF also allows user-defined-functions to be written in C/C++.
-Such functions are compiled into shared libraries and embedded into HDF5 just like in the LuaJIT backend.
+Such functions are compiled into shared libraries, compressed, and embedded into HDF5 just like in the LuaJIT backend.
 The difference is that, unlike a LuaJIT bytecode, shared libraries are compiled to the target architecture, hence are not as portable.